arifwcma/mapnj2/PROJECT_REQUIREMENTS.md

 - Uses same blue color as 1st point in Points mode

 **Table**
-- Columns: "Month", "NDVI (avg)", "Snapshot", "Remove"
+- Columns: "Month", "[Index] (avg)", "Snapshot", "Remove"
-- NDVI (avg): Average NDVI for the point for that specific month
+- [Index] (avg): Average index value for the point for that specific month
 - Format: 2-digit rounded or "N/A" if null
-- Snapshot column: Shows NDVI value as colored circle (PointSnapshot component)
+- Snapshot column: Shows index value as colored circle (PointSnapshot component)
 - Can remove months from list (remove functionality)
 - Updates when months are added via "Add" button

 **Chart**
-- Shows NDVI for selected months only (no auto-add)
+- Shows index value for selected months only (no auto-add)
 - Updates when months are added via "Add" button
 - Y-axis range toggle: Button (↓/↑) toggles between 0-1 and -1 to +1 range
 - Default y-axis range: 0-1
 - Chart navigation: No arrows (only shows selected months)

-**NDVI Legend**
+**Index Legend**
 - Position: Below chart (if chart is visible)
 - Same format and behavior as Points mode